Man and the Biosphere (MAB) Reserves

 - Information on individual Biosphere Reserves can be accessed via the MAB biosphere reserves directory

-- UNESCO.
-1996.
-Biosphere Reserves.
+- UNESCO (1996) Biosphere Reserves.
 The Seville Strategy and the Statutory Framework of the World Network.
-United Nations Educational, Scientific and Cultural Organisation, Paris.
+United Nations Educational, Scientific and Cultural Organisation, Paris, France.

-- UNESCO.
-1974.
-Task Force on: Criteria and Guidelines for the Choice and Establishment of Biosphere Reserves.
-Organized jointly by UNESCO and UNEP, Final Report.
-UNESCO-MAB Report Series No. 22.
+- UNESCO (1974) Report of the Task Force on Criteria and Guidelines for the Choice and Establishment of Biosphere Reserves UNESCO-MAB Report Series No. 22.
 United Nations Educational, Scientific and Cultural Organisation, Washington, DC, U.S.A.

 Dowload this factsheet as a PDF